rigaya/NVEnc/NVEncC_Options.en.md

   Basically it is the same as spin, but switching to another running thread will be allowed.

 - sync
   Sleep a thread until the end of the GPU task.
-Performace might decrease, but will reduce CPU utilization especially when decoding is done by HW.
+Performance might decrease, but will reduce CPU utilization especially when decoding is done by HW.

 ### --output-buf &lt;int&gt;
 Specify the output buffer size in MB.
 The default is 8 and the maximum value is 128.

 The output buffer will store output data until it reaches the buffer size, and then the data will be written at once.
-Higher performance and redcution of file fragmentation on the disk could be expected.
+Higher performance and reduction of file fragmentation on the disk could be expected.

 On the other hand, setting too much buffer size could decrease performance, since writing such a big data to the disk will take some time.
 Generally, leaving this to default should be fine.